 China accuses Briton, American of illegally buying private data

-BEIJING (Reuters) - China has accused two risk consultants, a British man and his American wife, of illegally buying and selling private information, state media reported on Tuesday, in what could be a widening crackdown on obtaining data for commercial purposes.
+BEIJING (Reuters) - China has accused two risk consultants, a British man and his American wife, of illegally buying and selling private information, state media reported on Tuesday, amid a nationwide probe into the drugs industry.

-They sold the information to lawyers, multinationals and financial institutions, CCTV said.
+They sold the information to lawyers, multinational companies and financial institutions, CCTV said.

 Humphrey said in a statement broadcast on CCTV that he had occasionally used illegal methods.

 "I sometimes used illegal means to obtain personal information," Humphrey said in Mandarin to a camera as he sat handcuffed wearing an orange vest.

 "I very much regret this and apologize to the Chinese government," said Humphrey, who once worked as a journalist for Reuters.

 ChinaWhys, the investigative risk consultancy Humphrey and Yu founded, worked for many firms including GSK, separate sources familiar with the matter have said.

 Chinese police have been investigating bribery accusations against GSK since July, though Chinese media reports on Humphrey and Yu made no mention of the firm.